-- Ensure that you describe what the students will be doing, what they will learn and how they will benefit from participation. - o How will they be supervised? - Will there be opportunities for co-authorship? - Are tasks assigned at appropriate levels? - If appropriate, note whether you have access to students who possess specialized skills. - If you have a particular student in mind who brings unique and valuable skills, it is fine to describe them. - Read SSHRC's Guidelines for Effective Research Training (http://www.sshrc-crsh.gc.ca/funding-financement/policies-politiques/effective_research_training-formation_en_recherche_efficace-eng.aspx), which will also be read by the reviewers.
+- Ensure that you describe what the students will be doing, what they will learn and how they will benefit from participation. - o How will they be supervised? - Will there be opportunities for co-authorship? - o Are tasks assigned at appropriate levels? - If appropriate, note whether you have access to students who possess specialized skills. - If you have a particular student in mind who brings unique and valuable skills, it is fine to describe them. - Read SSHRC's Guidelines for Effective Research Training (en_recherche_efficace-eng.aspx), which will also be read by the reviewers.